la2050/archive/_projects/2016/supporting-las-foster-youth-by-creating-a-dependable-community-built-on-trust-and-consistency.md

   matriculation rates will rise.
 The Academy Project will provide the necessary support & motivation to give our youth the chance to own their own narratives & future successes.
+Please explain how you will define and measure success for your project.​: >- TAP aims to improve outcomes for both the individual foster youth and the foster youth community.
+Although that can take many different forms, we will evaluate and monitor our progress by tracking the following metrics:

+  Individual:
+   Number of youth participating in TAP
+  Number of youth applying to TAP

+  Daily Attendance

+  Baseline metrics established via evaluations (academic, physical, mental) given upon joining The Co-Op and monitored throughout

+  Academic proficiency and general well being

+  We will conduct monthly review interviews and survey our youth and staff before, during and after selected milestones to measure satisfaction with program.
+As an example:  With the guidance of The Department of Social Welfare at  UCLA we evaluated the success of Camp Xavier 2016 with surveys given to campers on the first & last day of day camp & the last day of sleep-away camp.

+  Community: Several studies (The Invisible Achievement Gap) have provided baseline metrics for LA’s foster youth.
+TAP will work with Partner Schools to establish & track key performance indicators like:

+  Student attendance

+  Transfer rates to alternative schools
+   Suspension & expulsion rates
+  CST scores and participation

+  Drop-out rates

+  High school graduation rates

+  College attendance rates

+  We intend to continue to work with UCLA to create and execute a thorough and detailed evaluation of TAP.
+We intend to continue to track life outcomes ( housing, addiction, employment) as our youth leave the system How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/supporting-las-foster-youth-by-creating-a-dependable-community-built-on-trust-and-consistency/skild-prod.s3.amazonaws.com/myla2050/images/custom540/0815848445741-team90.jpg
 organization_name: The Academy Project